chipaudette/OpenAudio/Docs/Getting Started/Starting From Scratch.md

 Teensy Tutorials
 -----------------

-After you get the Teensy's light to blink, you're ready to try some additional Teensy tutorials, so that you see a few more of the small differences between the Teensy and an Arduino...[more coming]
+After you get the Teensy's light to blink (or if you got a board with no LED), you're ready to try some additional Teensy tutorials, so that you see a few more of the small differences between the Teensy and an Arduino.
+Under the "Examples" / "Teensy" menu, I suggest the follwoing examples:

+* **HellowSerialMonitor**: Upload the code to the Teensy, start the Arduino Serial Monitor, and see the "Hellow World" text.
+Note that you'll have to change the Serial baud rate in the Serial Monitor to match the code.
+The code is configured to 38400.
+Did you see "Hello World"?
+If you're successful, try changing the text.
+Then try adding new messages.
+Pretty easy.

+If you have also have Teensy Audio Board (BTNRH, the Audio Board is part of the unit that I sent), you can try some of the Audio examples to be sure that your hardware works.
+Under the "Examples" / "Audio" menu, I suggest:

+* **HardwareTesting/ToneSweep**:  Upload the code to the Teensy, plug in your headphones, but don't put them on your ears.
+The tonesweep is loud!!!
+Try changing the volume to make it quieter (change the line `audioShield.volume(0.5);` to a smaller number).
+Then, try changing the frequency range of the sweep (`t_lox` and `t_hix`) or the duration of the sweep (`t_timex`).
+After the sweep stops, try pressing the button on the Teensy.
+It resets the Teensy, which will restart the sweep (after 3 seconds of dead time).